sguox002/leetcode/dp/dp-medium I.md

 sell on ith day: dp[j-2]+price[i-2]-price[j-2]. why on jth day buy in, the profit is dp[j-2] (two days ago) Note the j iteration shall from i.

-813. Largest Sum of Averages
+813. Largest Sum of Averages<br/>

-partition the list into at most k parts and make the sum of average the max.
+partition the list into at most k parts and make the sum of average the max.<br/>

-assuming dp[i,k] is the max sum of average for list len=i, and k groups, then we check every j to add one more group
+assuming dp[i,k] is the max sum of average for list len=i, and k groups, then we check every j to add one more group<br/>
 dp[i][k]=max(dp[i][k],dp[j][k-1]+double(A[i]-A[j])/(i-j));

-764. Largest Plus Sign
+764. Largest Plus Sign<br/>

-in four directions, using dp to get the largest radius (including itself)
+in four directions, using dp to get the largest radius (including itself)<br/>

-then the larget radius is the min of the 4 directions
+then the larget radius is the min of the 4 directions<br/>

-688. Knight Probability in Chessboard
+688. Knight Probability in Chessboard<br/>

-at most k moves, the probability that the knight in the board
+at most k moves, the probability that the knight in the board<br/>

-8 directions, out of board is 0, stay in board is 1
+8 directions, out of board is 0, stay in board is 1<br/>

-dp[k, i, j]=sum(dp[k-1,m,n)/8 m,n is the next 8 possible directions
+dp[k, i, j]=sum(dp[k-1,m,n)/8 m,n is the next 8 possible directions<br/>
-we can effectively remove the k dimension
+we can effectively remove the k dimension<br/>

 ```cpp
     double knightProbability(int N, int K, int r, int c) {
         int moves[][2]={{-2,-1},{-2,1},{-1,2},{-1,-2},{1,-2},{1,2},{2,-1},{2,1}};